ahwelgemoed/mendix-widget-build-action-monorepo/README.md

 <img  align="center" alt="headerIMG" src="./assets/logo.png" target="_blank" />

 <br/>
-This Action was written to keep package.json and package.xml in sync with each other, The action will also build the Widget and upload it to the release.
+This Action was written to keep package.json and package.xml in sync with each other, The action will also build the Widget and upload it upload it as a release.

 See the Action in Action [here](https://github.com/mendixlabs/app-services-components)